Commencement Celebrating the Class of 2022

 Age of Course Work

 In addition, a student in an associate in an applied science degree program may not apply any course work (either transferred or completed at ACC) older than seven years toward the occupational specialty areas designated for the particular degree program.
-Exceptions can be granted by departmental recommendation based on proficiency standards.
+Exceptions can be granted by departmental recommendations based on proficiency standards.
 This policy applies only to the AAS degree and has no bearing on any other degrees offered by Alpena Community College.

 Policy on Program Revisions Changing Graduation Requirements